LearnOnDemandSystems/docs/lod/lab-networks.md

 - WebNet - This is default network when internet access is required.
 Labs on WebNet launch with a unique NAT gateway that provides routing and network isolation.

 - SecureNet - This network is a more secure version of WebNet used for labs that are at greater risk of abuse.
+SecureNet networks have firewall restrictions and rules in place to reduce the impact of abuse.
     - Lab Profiles are assigned to SecureNet when an Access Control List (ACL) with the Secure field checked is applied.

 - CustomerNet - This network is for labs that require Public IP access.
 It is available upon request.